FuzzyWuzzie/Flatcore/README.md

 	spawn-immortality-message: "&aYou're immortal for #immortaltime!"
 	# The message the gets sent to a player when they become mortal
 	spawn-mortality-message: "&cYou''re no longer immortal!
 Good Luck!"
+	# templates for the /challenge text
+	challenge-header-template: |
+	  &nFlatcore Challenge Week #week
+	challenge-line-template: "&a> &f#text"
+	challenge-footer-template: ""
 	# the various death messages, a random one from each list will be picked when a player dies
 	# Must contain at least 1 line.
 If there are more, it will appear randomly when a person dies.
 	# %n for player who died